jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ## Step 6: Configure the timezone

-If you’re dual-booting with Windows, configure Ubuntu to use local time instead of UTC for the system clock.
+If you're dual-booting with Windows, configure Ubuntu to use local time instead of UTC for the system clock.

 ```
 # editor /etc/adjtime
 ```

-Here’s what it should look like.
+Here's what it should look like.

 ```
 0.0 0 0.0